Rainer F. Storb

 Rainer Friedrich Storb (born 26 June 1935 in Essen, Germany) is a German-American hematologist, oncologist, and researcher in the field of hematopoietic stem cell transplantation.
 He is a Professor Emeritus at the University of Washington School of Medicine and Fred Hutchinson Cancer Center.
 His work includes research contributions to allogeneic‐transplantation biology, prevention of graft-versus-host disease, conditioning regimen innovation, using the graft-versus-tumor effect as an early form of immunotherapy.

 Biography

 Storb was born in Essen, Germany.
-After attending Gymnasium Essen-Borbeck, he began his medical studies in 1955 at the University of Munich and the University of Freiburg, earning his M.D. degree in 1960 from Freiburg.
+After attending Gymnasium Essen-Borbeck, he began his medical studies in 1955 at the Ludwig-Maximilians-Universität München and the University of Freiburg, earning his M.D. degree in 1960 from Freiburg.

 He underwent clinical training in Germany (surgery, internal medicine, gynecology), and later held fellowships in Paris under eminent hematology researchers including Jean Bernard and Marcel Bessis, supported by NATO Science Fellowships and in Seattle supported by a Fulbright Fellowship.